briantan050/TELUS_IoT_Getting_Started/README.md

 1. Run the terminal or command-line on your Mac or Windows PC respectively
 2. Change the directory to azure-iot-mbed-client (this is created in the same directory where we ran `mbed import` above) by running the following command:
   * `cd azure-iot-mbed-client`
-3. Install the required Python packages by running the command:
+3. Install the required Python wheel package by running the command:
+  * `python -m pip install wheel`
-  * `py -2 -m pip install wheel`
+  * or `py -2 -m pip install wheel`
+4. Install the required Python packages by running the command:
+  * `python -m pip install -r mbed-os/requirements.txt`
-  * `py -2 -m pip install -r mbed-os/requirements.txt`
+  * or `py -2 -m pip install -r mbed-os/requirements.txt`
   * If you encounter errors, try appending `--user` to the abve command and re-run
 4. Plug a USB cable from the L496 MCU (white board) using the micro-usb cable into your computer
 5. Check to see if there is a USB drive detected called NODE_L496ZG.
 This means your board is connected.
 6. Run the command:
+  * `mbed compile -m NUCLEO_L496ZG -t GCC_ARM --profile toolchain_debug.json`
-  * `py -2 -m mbed compile -m NUCLEO_L496ZG -t GCC_ARM --profile toolchain_debug.json`
+  * or `py -2 -m mbed compile -m NUCLEO_L496ZG -t GCC_ARM --profile toolchain_debug.json`
   * *You may need to prepend the command with `python -m` on Windows or use `sudo` on Mac*
 7. If all goes well, you will see the mbed compiler start creating your new bin file.
 When it is complete, the file can be found here, relative to the `azure-iot-mbed-client` directory you should still be in: `BUILD/NUCLEO_L496ZG/GCC_ARM/azure-iot-mbed-client.bin`
 8. Drag the created binary over to the NODE_L496ZG drive, this will load the new client software and reboot your IoT board